 Vinca Major Vine

-The plant itself is primarily used as a groundcover because it spreads quickly and sends out new shoots along the ground.
-These shoots root into the soil on their own or simply stretch over rocks and other obstructions.
+The plant is primarily used as a groundcover because it spreads quickly and sends out new shoots along the ground.
+These shoots root into the soil on their own or stretch over rocks and other obstructions.
 One plant can cover from 2 to 10 square feet and climb up to three feet high.
-This makes it highly useful as quick coverage for bare ground, around trees, and near walls or fences.
-Its quick growth necessitates pruning or cutting back at least once per year.
+That makes it highly useful as quick coverage for bare ground, around trees, and near walls or fences.
+Its rapid growth necessitates pruning or cutting back at least once per year.

 The Vinca Major grows naturally in woodlands and on riverbanks from Europe to Africa to the Western side of the Middle East.
 It was brought to the New World long ago and now enjoys a popular place in the gardens of many North American homes.
 It will still grow wild if you leave it alone but can be trained up trellises or wires or left to create a blanket over the ground or rocks.